Scroll Top

 What can be done?
 Human Factors!

-During the past couple of decades, the field of Human Factors (HF) has been a driving force to help increase this awareness of medical errors and to decrease their numbers through improved technology and process design.
+During the past couple of decades, the field of Human Factors (HF) has been a driving force to help increase this awareness of medical errors and to decrease their numbers through improved technology and design process.
 One way they do this is by working together with medical device companies to help identify potential use errors that clinicians might make during use and to then support use error mitigations through improved user interface (UI) design.
-The result is a higher quality of interaction between clinicians and medical technology which in turn contributes to a well-functioning and safe healthcare system.
+The result is a higher quality of interaction between clinicians and medical technology that in turn contributes to a well-functioning and safe healthcare system.

-As a Human Factors consultant, I spend my days helping our clients make medical technology easier to use and safer.
-However, there are additional benefits of medical device HF which I feel has not been often voiced.
-Because I’m a MD myself, it’s important to me to emphasize an underlying silent crisis caused by the rise of medical errors which further drives home the importance of Human Factors and the need to reduce the number of the medical errors.
+As an HF consultant, I spend my days helping our clients make medical technology easier to use and safer.
+However, there are additional benefits of medical device HF that I feel has not been often voiced.
+Because I’m an MD myself, it’s important to me to emphasize an underlying silent crisis caused by the rise of medical errors that further drives home the importance of HF and the need to reduce the number of medical errors.

 BIO